lescribao/BankingApp/README.md

 POST route:
 <h3>/create/{accountType}/{id}</h3>
 This route can only be used by an Admin, and it has two PathVariables, the first is used to determine if the account being created will be credit, savings, or checking (or student, which will be created automatically if the owner of the account is under 24 years old.
-If the first pathvariable is not valid, a <h2>BAD_REQUEST</h2> will be thrown, indicating that it's not a valid account type.
+If the first pathvariable is not valid, a BAD_REQUEST will be thrown, indicating that it's not a valid account type.
 The admin will also need to provide a DTO with the information of the account itself, aswell as the id of the AccountHolder.
-If the ID introduced doesn't match any of the accounts in the database, a <h2>NOT_FOUND</h2> HTTPStatus exception will be thrown.
+If the ID introduced doesn't match any of the accounts in the database, a NOT_FOUND HTTPStatus exception will be thrown.
 An error will also be thrown if a @NotNull parameter is not filled properly in the JSON with the DTO information.